 Yes, it is!

-Lettuce is a well-known healthy food that improves cholesterol metabolism and helps reduce inflammation.
+A study in rats mentions that lettuce improves cholesterol metabolism and helps reduce inflammation.

 1. Iceberg Lettuce